-To characterize polyhedral elongation/suppression, we examined the average bond lengths, angles and polyhedral distortion parameters based on the Rietveld analysis on the neutron data.
-The distortion parameter of the AO$_{4}$ tetrahedron D$_{\rm T}$ is defined as the ratio of the O-O bond length along the $<101>$ direction to that along the $<110>$ direction, whereas the distortion parameter of the BO$_{6}$ octahedron D$_{\rm O}$ is characterized by the ratio of the B-O bond length along the $<001>$ direction to that along the $<100>$ direction.\cite{Katsufuji2008} The temperature dependence of the bond lengths and angles in tetrahedra AO$_{4}$ and octahedra BO$_{6}$ is displayed in Fig.\ref{fig:6} and \ref{fig:Angles}, respectively.
+To characterize polyhedral distortion, we examined the average bond lengths, angles and polyhedral distortion parameters based on Rietveld analysis of the neutron data.
+The distortion parameter of the AO$_{4}$ tetrahedron D$_{\rm T}$ is defined as the ratio of the O-O bond length along the $<101>$ direction to that along the $<110>$ direction, whereas the distortion parameter of the BO$_{6}$ octahedron D$_{\rm O}$ is characterized by the ratio of the B-O bond length along the $<001>$ direction to that along the $<100>$ direction.\cite{Katsufuji2008} The temperature dependence of the bond lengths and angles in tetrahedra AO$_{4}$ and octahedra BO$_{6}$ is displayed in Fig.\ref{fig:6} and \ref{fig:7}, respectively.

-The temperature dependence of the distortion parameters D$_{\rm T}$ and D$_{\rm O}$ is shown in Fig. \ref{fig:7} (a).
-In the cubic phase, both D$_{\rm T}$ and D$_{\rm O}$ are 1 despite the existence of trigonal distortion of the octahedron with split O-B-O bond angles.
-Upon cooling below $T_{S}$, the O-O bond length in the tetrahedron increases along the $<101>$ direction but decreases along the $<110>$ direction (see Fig.~\ref{fig:3}(b) and \ref{fig:6}(a)), leading to an elongated tetrahedron along the $c$ axis.
-Correspondingly, the tetrahedral distortion parameter D$_{\rm T}$ is found to increase from 1 at 773 K to 1.027 at 500 K. Below $T_{S}$, one O-A-O bond angle within the tetrahedron at 773 K splits into two, for instance 110.88$^{\rm o}$ and 106.69$^{\rm o}$ at 500 K (see Fig. \ref{fig:Angles}(a).
+The temperature dependence of the distortion parameters D$_{\rm T}$ and D$_{\rm O}$ is shown in Fig. \ref{fig:6}(c).
+In the cubic phase, both D$_{\rm T}$ and D$_{\rm O}$ are 1 despite the existence of the trigonal distortion of the octahedron with split O-B-O bond angles.
+Upon cooling below $T_{S}$, the O-O bond length in the tetrahedron increases along the $<101>$ direction but decreases along the $<110>$ direction (see Figs.~\ref{fig:3}(b) and \ref{fig:6}(a)), leading to an elongated tetrahedron along the $c$ axis.
+Correspondingly, the tetrahedral distortion parameter D$_{\rm T}$ is found to increase from 1 at 773 K to 1.027 at 500 K. Below $T_{S}$, one O-A-O bond angle within the tetrahedron at 773 K splits into two, (110.88$^{\rm o}$ and 106.69$^{\rm o}$) at 500 K (see Fig. \ref{fig:7}(a)).